Decoding Quantum LDPC Codes using Collaborative Check Node Removal: Improving the min-sum decoder using stabilizer Check Node Removal

-\\\\ In Fig. \ref{fig:break-stuck-bp}, we show the advantage of using BP in the \textit{sub}-decoding mode.
-We observe, out of numerous sampled instances, a case where the \textit{main} BP decoder gets stuck while decoding the syndrome of an error pattern generated at an independent bit flip physical error rate of $p = 0.03$ for the $[[882,24]]$ GHP code after a few iterations.
-We note that for all the numerical experiments of GHP codes, we use the following parameter values: maximum-BP-iterations = $100$, BP-method = ``minimum-sum'', scaling-factor = $0.625$.
+A detailed set of steps for this collaborative decoding is described in Algorithm \ref{alg:bp-qcnr}.\\\\ In Fig. \ref{fig:break-stuck-bp}, we show the advantage of using the min-sum algorithm in the \textit{sub}-decoding mode.
+We observe, out of numerous sampled instances, a case where the min-sum algorithm gets stuck while decoding the syndrome of an error pattern generated at an independent bit flip physical error rate of $p = 0.03$ for the $[[882,24]]$ GHP code after a few iterations.
+We note that for all the numerical experiments of GHP codes, we use the following parameter values for the BP decoding: maximum-BP-iterations = $100$, BP-method = ``minimum-sum'', scaling-factor = $0.625$ \cite{emran2014simplified}.
 These parameters are relevant to the message passing of the \textit{min-sum} BP in both the main and sub-decoding modes.
-The stuck scenario represents the fact that the main decoder cannot identify any more correct stabilizer check violations.
+The stuck scenario indicates that the main decoder cannot identify any additional correct stabilizer check violations.
 After the main mode of BP decoder fails to correct any more errors for a consecutive $11$ rounds, we iteratively apply Algorithm \ref{alg:qcnr} and run the BP decoder on a modified parity check matrix.
 We keep track of the new corrections at each round of the sub-decoding.
 The tail of the plot indicates that by activating the \textit{sub}-decoding mode, new stabilizer violations are predicted correctly and thus, eventually, all the errors are corrected.
 This numerically confirms that removing stabilizer check nodes using Algorithm \ref{alg:qcnr} increases the efficacy of the decoding output.